saini0156/PowerBI-Sales-Dashboard/README.md

 ## 📂 Files in Repository
 - `Dashboard.pbix` → Power BI project file
-- `Dashboard.pdf` → Exported snapshot of the dashboard
-- `Screenshots/` → Images of dashboard visuals

 ## 🎯 Business Insights
 - East and Central regions contributed the highest sales.
 - Alan Doe and other top customers drove majority revenue.